komodojp/tinyld/Readme.md

 ## Benchmark

-This benchmark will try to detect language of sentence from the tatoeba database (~9M sentences) on 16 of the most common languages.

 | Library        | Script                      | Properly Identified | Improperly identified | Not identified | Avg Execution Time | Disk Size |
 | -------------- | --------------------------- | ------------------- | --------------------- | -------------- | ------------------ | --------- |
 | TinyLD         | `yarn bench:tinyld`         | 95.2954%            | 4.7046%               | 0%             | 41.4203ms.         | 850KB     |